 Protein is typically the most expensive component of any meal, so this is where strategic thinking has the biggest payoff.
 The most budget-friendly protein options in 2026 include:

-- Dried beans and lentils: Under $0.25 per serving, incredibly versatile, high in fiber
+- Dried beans and lentils: Shelf-stable, versatile, and high in fiber

 - Canned tuna and sardines: Shelf-stable, affordable, high in omega-3s